English as a Second Language

 Principles and theoretical base of ESL Instruction as they relate to improving instructional practices.
 Emphasizes research findings and recommended practices.

-This Doctoral level course is designed to expand the students awareness of both the cognitive knowledge, analysis, and synthesis skills necessary to reflectively interact with and/or serve or lead culturally diverse populations.
+In this course, students will obtain awareness of both the cognitive knowledge, analysis, and synthesis skills necessary to reflectively interact with and/or serve or lead culturally diverse populations.
 This course will particularly emphasize effective leadership knowledge, skills, attitudes, and dispositions that are essential in effective professional relationships.
 Additionally, it will focus on those whose diversity is cultural and who are more likely to be encountered by the students taking the course.
-Students will be asked to select one culture for an in-depth study.

 Evaluation of Diverse students

-This Doctoral level course focuses on practices in assessing K12 students from diverse cultures and with diverse abilities.
-Students in this class learn assessment practices that lead to plans for supporting age appropriate development in ways that are individually and culturally relevant for families and practitioners and that are consistent with current recommended practices in the field of K12 education.
+In this course, students will focus on practices in assessing K-12 learners from diverse cultures and with diverse abilities.
+Students in this class learn assessment practices that lead to plans for supporting age appropriate development in ways that are individually and culturally relevant for families and practitioners and that are consistent with current recommended practices in the field of K-12 education.

 Bilingual Instructional Methods